 - Colorado is a “No-Drop” state – meaning that the alleged victim cannot refuse to press charges against the alleged perpetrator.
 Only the prosecuting attorney can elect to drop or dismiss the abuse charges after an arrest occurs.

 - Colorado criminal defense statues classify a broad array of criminal actions that fall under domestic violence.
-Criminal acts such as assault, punishment, false imprisonment, intimidation, personal property damage and revenge will be charged as domestic violence if the two people involved are in (or were previously in) an intimate relationship.
+Criminal acts such as assault, punishment, false imprisonment, intimidation, personal property damage and revenge will be charged as domestic abuse if the two people involved are in (or were previously in) an intimate relationship.

-Domestic Violence Charges In Colorado Can Easily Ruin Your Life
+DV Charges Can Ruin Your Life

 Avoiding a conviction for domestic violence requires immediate action by a skilled lawyer on your behalf.
-What is considered domestic violence in Colorado is much different than in other states.
+What is considered domestic abuse in Colorado is much different than in other states.